Chicken Chow Mein

 Heat oil in wok or large fry pan over high heat.
 Add garlic and stir fry for 30 seconds until the garlic is golden brown and you can smell the garlic in the oil.
 Add chicken and stir fry until the skin is white but the inside is still raw – about 1 minute.
 Add the cabbage, carrot, and the white pieces of scallions.
 Stir fry for 2-3 minutes until the cabbage is just starting to wilt and the chicken is cooked through.

-Add the noodles, Chow Mein Sauce, and water.
+Add the noodles, sauce, and water.
 Stir fry for 1 minute, tossing to coat the noodles in the sauce.
 Add bean sprouts, remaining scallions, and eggs.
 Stir through quickly then remove from heat.
 Serve immediately.

 Nothing to say except that this was perfect, savory, Chinese noodly goodness.
 10/10 will make again.
 Often.